Accepting Visa, MC, Discover & Paypal

 < Previous Product Next Product >

-Maxon D&S II Distortion Sustainer II
+Maxon D&S II Distortion Sustainer II Pedal

-Maxon D&S II Distortion Sustainer II Quantity in Cart: None
+Maxon D&S II Distortion Sustainer II Pedal

 Code: Maxon-D-S-II-Distortion-Sustainer-II

-Price: $142.50
+Price: $149.99

-The Maxon D&S II Distortion Sustainer II Currently Ships Immediately.
+Currently Ships Immediately.
 Order Yours Now!

-Shipping: This Item Qualifies For Free Shipping!
+Shipping: This Item Qualifies For Free Shipping on orders over $99!

 Quantity:

-The Maxon D&S II Distortion Sustainer II
+The Maxon D & S II Distortion Sustainer II Pedal

 Originally released in 1974, the D&S II Distortion & Sustainer II is a precursor to the amp-overdrive simulators of later years.
 With its mild drive, relaxed sustain and high output, the D&S II sits the fence between an overdrive and a distortion.
 This unique split personality makes the D&S II perfect for players that seek a natural-feeling drive sound but with more drive and output than an OD generally provides.